Professor Peter Shepherd

 Research | Current

 The lab has been directly involved in several drug discovery programmes in collaboration with the Auckland Cancer Society Research Centre (ACSRC).
 These resulted in the devlopment of the PI 3-kinase inhibitor PWT33597 and its advancement to phase-1 clnical trial as an anticancer agent.
 Several PI 3-kinase drug discovery projects are ongoing aimed at developing second generation inhibitors, including one in collaboration with the Chinese National Centre for Drug Screening.
-We are also involved in drug development programmes on targets in the immunotherapy space.
+We are also involved in drug development pogramme develping inhibitors of CSF1 receptor as a strategy to improve the efficacy of cancer immunotherapies.
+This work also involves collaboration with researchers at the Malaghan Institute and is funded by the Health Research Council and the Maurice Wilkins Centre.

-In recent years we have genotyped and functionally characterised a panel of 102 primary melanoma cell lines developed at the ACSRC.
+In recent years we have genotyped and functionally characterised a panel of 102 primary melanoma cell lines and 30+ primary glioblastoma cell lines developed at Uinversity of Auckland at the ACSRC.
 The aim is to understand the links between genotype, cell signalling pathway activation and the response to drugs so as to be able to identify new mechanisms that predict drug resistance and to be able to test novel drug combinations in vitro against a wide range of genotype combinations.
-Signalling mechanisms investigated in depth include the PI 3-kinase pathway, the VEGF pathway, growth factor receptors, factors affecting response to MEK and BRaf inhibitors, the role of cannabinoid receptors, the role of growth hormone receptors and also the mechanisms by which statins impact on melanoma.
-We are currently starting work to characterise a similar panel of glioblastoma cell lines.
+Signalling mechanisms investigated in depth include the PI 3-kinase pathway, the VEGF pathway, growth factor receptors, factors affecting response to MEK and BRAF inhibitors, the role of cannabinoid receptors, the role of growth hormone receptors and also the mechanisms by which statins impact on melanoma.
+This work has identified a novel combination of drugs with high efficacy in preclnical studies and we are now moving to develop a human clnical trial with the Auckland Hospital Phase-1 clnical trials centre.
+The work is funded by the Health Research Council of NZ project grants, the Cancer Society and the Gut Cancer Foundation.
+It involves collaborations with UoA researchers Prof Bruce Baguley, Dr Francis Hunterr, Dr Jo Perry and Prof Cris Print.
+Phd students associated with this work are Vahid Seyfodin, Khanh Tran and Karla Sousa.

 Mechanisms regulating hormone secretion